-She Worked One of the Real Cases Behind “True Detective.”
-She Says We Still Haven’t Learned Its Lessons.
+She worked one of the real cases behind "True Detective."
+She says we still haven't learned its lessons.

 ML: The FBI had released a report about its inability to confirm any of the cases of “recovered memories” and “occult ritual murders,” because that was a big deal nationally in the early ’90s.
 I wrote an article confronting this bogus science.
 And so that was the background for me when these murders happened.
 Plus, I had a son at the time who was interested in Dungeons and Dragons, and he had suffered a lot of criticism in his rural high school for even going near that game.
 I had a daughter who liked heavy metal music—the same thing.
 So I was aware of these sensitivities.

 Once the verdict came down, I became very curious about the basis for those guilty verdicts.
-When I began to examine that more, I began to think it was just air: it was rhetoric from the prosecutors, it was manipulated and withheld evidence from the police—along with some very helpful rulings that the judge made, that led all this to go the way it did.
+When I began to examine that more, I began to think it was just air: It was rhetoric from the prosecutors, it was manipulated and withheld evidence from the police, along with some very helpful rulings that the judge made, that led all this to go the way it did.

-MJ: Often, we talk about the West Memphis Three case as a small town swept up in Satanism.
+MJ: Often we talk about the West Memphis Three case as a small town swept up in satanism.
 But wasn’t it more about how the officials accepted those suspicions and trotted them out at trial?

 ML: Yeah, well, we talk about the town and its susceptibility.
 But I think if you look at the leadership of people who are on the public payroll—who the town looks to take care of these things—then that’s where the problems lie.

-The police were not able to do an effective job: a month passed and the police there still had not gotten autopsy reports from the State Crime Lab.
+The police were not able to do an effective job: A month passed and the police there still had not gotten autopsy reports from the state crime lab.
 The chief detective said, basically, “We’re working blind; our hands are tied.”
 And then there was the willingness of the police to question Jessie Misskelley, the 17-year-old, the way they did, under the terms that they did.
-They knew very well his educational background—and his handicaps—and they only recorded half of his interrogation.
+They knew very well his educational background and his handicaps and they only recorded half of his interrogation.
 In that recording, for instance, they began leading him.
 Jessie started saying, “Well, we went to the woods in the morning.”
 And the police knew that the boys were all in school at that time.
 You hear the police saying, “Well Jessie, could it have been closer to noon?
 Well, Jessie, what about was it after dark?”
 Because he could be led like that.

-Then, in step the prosecutors who were willing to accept these problems with the testimony.
+Then in step the prosecutors who were willing to accept these problems with the testimony.
 The judge signs an order for midnight arrests of the other two boys.
 From then on, it was a matter of what could be taken to the jury and how all of this could be played.

 MJ: There’s a lot of narrativizing done by prosecutors, right?
 How can a prosecutor’s ability to tell a story change a case?